 The job often involves more report writing than number crunching, so having a good grasp of written communication is more important than being a mathematician.

-There are actually a whole lot of skills that are more valuable to an accountant than being able to do complex maths.
-These include:
+There are actually a whole lot of skills that are more valuable to an accountant than being able to do complex maths, including:

 - Problem solving

 - Time management